kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Star Maps.md

 - Swap to Carth and [GP Warp](<../Techniques/GP Warp>) to warp MC
 - Enter Upper City North

-### Getting Sith Armor

-***Only do the actions in this section if you've chosen to obtain the Sith Armor; if you are getting the Sand People Outfit instead, skip ahead to [the next section](#sith-base).
-See [Choosing a Disguise](#choosing-a-disguise).***
+### Upper City North

+- ***Sith Armor Only:***
   - Run straight across to North Apartments
     - Activate [AMG](<../Major Glitches/Anywhere Menu Glitch>) on the load screen
   - Run left to third apartment
   - Sith soldier accosts you
   - Kill and loot Sith Commander for Sith Armor
     - You don't need to kill the other two soldiers
   - Use the AMG pop-up to [QS Hotshot](<../Major Glitches/Hotshot#quick-save-hotshots>) to Upper City South
   - Enter Upper City North

-### Sith Base

 - Activate [AMG](<../Major Glitches/Anywhere Menu Glitch>) on the Upper City North load screen
 - Autosave [Hotshot](<../Major Glitches/Hotshot>) to warp to elevator:
   - With quit dialog up, unpause and open the door to Upper City South behind you